-Note 13.
+Note 12.
 Concentration of Credit Risk

 The financial instruments that potentially subject BCM to a concentration of credit risk consist primarily of cash deposits and investments.
 BCM's policy is to maintain balances below the U.S. Federal Deposit Insurance Corporation limit.
 BCM maintains its cash accounts in one commercial bank.
-The amount on deposit at both September 30, 2022 and 2021, exceeded the insurance limits of the Federal Deposit Insurance Corporation by approximately \$298,000.
+The amount on deposit at September 30, 2023 exceeded the insurance limits of the Federal Deposit Insurance Corporation by approximately \$503,000.
 BCM has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk to cash.
 Investments are subject to market risk which may result in losses.

-Note 14.
+Note 13.
 Employment Agreement